lmartel-school/cs244b-lab1/README.md

 Traditionally C and C++ implementations of RPC have not been type safe.
-Fortunately, the instructor has built you a brand new RPC implementation, called XDRPP, that takes advantage of C++11 features to provide a typesafe interface.
-XDRPP consists of a new XDR compiler, called `xdrc`, and a runtime library `libxdrpp`.
-Documentation is available
+Fortunately, the instructor has built you a brand new RPC implementation, called XDRPP, that takes advantage of C++11 features to provide a type safe interface.
+XDRPP consists of an XDR compiler, called `xdrc` and a runtime library `libxdrpp`.
+Documentation is available [here](http://www.scs.stanford.edu/14au-cs244b/labs/xdrpp-doc/).
-[here](http://www.scs.stanford.edu/14au-cs244b/labs/xdrpp-doc/).
 Source code will automatically be placed in a subdirectory of your lab via the git submodule system.